 INTRODUCTION

 Critical thinking (CT) is a pedagogical process that should be nurtured (Idek & Othman, 2019) along students’ development through both formal schooling and non-formal thinking (Sellars et al., 2018).
 The students should be provided with some opportunities to think critically through sharing of opinions (Sanpatchayapong, 2013), conveying argumentation and making evaluation (Tuzlukova, Al-Busaidi, & Burns, 2017) which do not always make teachers pleased (Spark, 2013).
-Besides, CT should also be integrated in their school subjects from science, finance (Garcia-Corral et al., 2020) to language (Akatsuka, 2019; Hasibuan & Samosir, 2017; Kulamikhina et al., 2020; Ramezani, Larsari, & Kiasi, 2016).
+Besides, CT should also be integrated in their school subjects from science to finance (Garcia-Corral et al., 2020) to language (Akatsuka, 2019; Hasibuan & Samosir, 2017; Kulamikhina et al., 2020; Ramezani, Larsari, & Kiasi, 2016).
 It is due to the notion that CT implemented by students in their daily activities is actually valuable to drive them to be skilful, creative (Sharma, Priyamvada, & Chetna, 2020), and sensitive individuals who are responsive to potential problems found in their daily life (Larson & Miller, 2011).
-The CT skill has indirectly educated the students to become independent members of community as problem solvers and decision makers (Harizaj & Hajrulla, 2017; Nikijuluw & Puspitasari, 2018; Sharma & Priyamvada, 2017) in a variety of problems (Al-Khatib, 2012; Hayes & Devitt, 2008).
-This skill is very crucial for the students to identify, evaluate, and determine attitudes towards problems faced in their daily life.
-One of the complicated problems nearby is, for instance, an issue of environment due to poor waste management (Greiff et al., 2014; Van Merrienboer, 2013).
+CT skills have indirectly educated the students to become independent members of community as problem solvers and decision makers (Harizaj & Hajrulla, 2017; Nikijuluw & Puspitasari, 2018; Sharma & Priyamvada, 2017) in a variety of problems (Al-Khatib, 2012; Hayes & Devitt, 2008).
+CT skills are very crucial for the students to identify, evaluate, and determine attitudes towards problems faced in their daily life.
+One of the complicated problems is, for instance, an issue of environment due to poor waste management (Greiff et al., 2014; Van Merrienboer, 2013).

-Basically, a CT skill is a part of higher order thinking skills (HOTS) categorised into three which primary focuses on transfer, terminology, and problem solving (Brookhart & Bronowicz, 2010).
+Basically, CT skills are part of higher order thinking skills (HOTS) categorised into three focusing primarily on transfer, terminology, and problem solving (Brookhart & Bronowicz, 2010).
 The most common HOTS approach is proposed by Krathwohl & Anderson (2001, cited in Brookhart & Bronowicz, 2010).
 The meaning of learning as a transfer, for instance, requires a high level of thinking to result in more meaningful outcomes.
-This opinion has led Krathwohl (2002) to argue about the development of cognitive dimensions and revise Bloom's taxonomic cognitive processes (Bloom, 1956) from remembering, understanding, applying, analysing, evaluating to creating.
+This opinion supports Krathwohl (2002) for arguing about the development of cognitive dimensions and revise Bloom's taxonomic cognitive processes (Bloom, 1956) from remembering, understanding, applying, analysing, evaluating to creating.
 The dimensions of cognitive processes implemented in the higher order thinking (HOT) model applied in this study including questions from number three to number six, namely applying, analysing, evaluating, and creating (Bloom, 1956; Krathwohl, 2002).

 The above explanation has indicated that HOT refers to one’s ability to maximize the content of texts into a daily life.
 In the context of Indonesia, the teaching of English as a foreign language (EFL) should provide students with a holistic nature of reading from vocabulary, grammar, to discourse (texts) conditioning the students to get involved in the contents of texts through playing their roles as actors in stories.
 By doing so, the students felt that they were parts of stories based on their own understanding (Krathwohl, 2002).
 The process of maximizing the use of texts in students’ daily life was very much influenced by several factors.
-Burchinal & Forestieri (2011) state that there is an important role of a microsystem, home and child care environment in the acquisition of early literacy skills.
+Burchinal and Forestieri (2011) state that there is an important role of a microsystem, home and child care environment in the acquisition of early literacy skills.
 In addition, there are many aspects of nurture and classroom instruction that greatly contribute to the development of students’ ability to use, decode, and maximize the use of texts.